The Vendor Off-Ramp: How I Cut $60K/Month in AI Spend

 };

 Notice the failover chain.
 Every task tier has a primary and secondary provider.
 If Anthropic goes down, traffic automatically routes to OpenAI.
 If Google has a bad day, Haiku picks up the classification work.
 No human intervention.
-No pages at 3 AM.
-The system is hardened against single-vendor failure.
+The system is resilient against single-vendor failure.

 The Router